spooky-th-ghost/dagathia/README.md

-+5     |  ---        | A moderate storm has blown through the region, there are less people out on the water +10    |  ---        | A devestating storm has wrecked the area, NO ONE is on the water -10    | Monsters    | A tropical storm has agitated the waters, causing monsters to become agitated -10    | Pirates     | There is rumor of a high amount of treasure in the region, Sending all manner of mid tolow level pirate crews out to the sea
++5     |  ---        | A moderate storm has blown through the region, there are less people out on the water +10    |  ---        | A devestating storm has wrecked the area, NO ONE is on the water -10    | Monsters    | A tropical storm has agitated the waters, causing monsters to become agitated -10    | Pirates     | There is rumor of a high amount of treasure in the region, Sending all manner of mid to low level pirate crews out to the sea
 -10    | Navy        | A recent naval training exercise or operation has the water swarming wiht naval ships -15    | Travelers  | There was a recent trade summit or festival in a nearby port